Finding a Top Financial Advisor Firm in Connecticut

 The fee-only firm’s account minimum varies depending on the type of account you want to open.
 For example, mutual fund portfolios call for at least $10,000 in investable assets, while AltAxis and exchange-traded fund (ETF) portfolios require a $25,000 minimum.

-The staff at Symmetry has a total of just three advisor certifications.
-There are two chartered financial analysts (CFAs) and one chartered alternative investment analyst (CAIA) on staff.
+The staff at Symmetry has just a few advisor certifications.
+These include chartered financial analyst (CFA) and chartered alternative investment analyst (CAIA).
 Being that the aforementioned AltAxis portfolio is centered around alternative investing, it should come as no surprise that there is a CAIA at this firm.

 Symmetry Partners, LLC Background

-Established in 1994, Symmetry Partners, LLC has been around longer than most other firms on this list, aside from Resnick Investment Advisors, LLC and Northeast Financial Consultants, Inc. Symmetry remains under the ownership of its original co-founders, David Connelly, Jr. and Patrick Sweeny.
+Established in 1994, Symmetry Partners, LLC has been around longer than most other firms on this list.
+Symmetry remains under the ownership of its original co-founders, David Connelly, Jr. and Patrick Sweeny.

 Whereas most firms will offer services centered around financial goals, Symmetry instead focuses on portfolios made up of specific investments types, such as ETFs, alternative investments, U.S. equities, real estate investment trusts (REITs) and mutual funds.
 However, it does offer the “Retirement Solutions” program, which is meant for both retirement plan providers and beneficiaries.